 2.0 Initial Setup

-Select the BGA Rework Nozzle that will be used to develop the BGA Rework Profile.
-Nozzle Part Number should correspond to BGA physical size.
-Test fit Nozzle.
-Nozzle should fit over BGA component with minimal gap.
+Select the BGA rework nozzle that will be used to develop the BGA rework profile.
+The nozzle part number should correspond to BGA physical size.
+Test fit the nozzle.
+The nozzle should fit over BGA component with minimal gap.

 X & M